hexbatch/apple-core/v1/docs/core-overview.md

     So a token-set:
         user: must be one user
         tokens: []
+        token-type: (optional) if some description is needed for this token set

+## Type groups

+Type groups are used in token set operations

+A token-type can be added into a type-group:

+Tokens can belong to one or more type-groups.

+A type-group can be used in token-set operations, where tokens are added or removed between sets

+Type-groups can have attributes, to give it a name and appearance, or notes, and to provide logic for set operations
+* The array of attributes can have those inherited from the attribute_filter which can look at the set to filter and decide which will be allowed

+Type groups can be owned if attaching appearance and docs.
+But ownership is not used when type-groups are used in set operations

+The token types can have a max and min amounts.
+In set operations the exact amount used will default to be either the min,then max if min not set, or all available if neither

+    So: a type-group:
+        user: maybe one user owns the type
+        attributes: []
+        token-types: [ {
+            type: token-type
+            minimum_needed: optional
+            maximum_needed: optional
+        }]

+## Set operations

+When putting a token into a token set, using an operation, the allows_set is evaluated if the owners are not the same, or if present.

+When using a set in an operation, the token set can have an attribute allows_set_operation which has to be truthful to proceed
+The value of this can be a script and set by bounds, the script can do a filter for the type of set operation or what is being used in the operation

+set operations:

+* T is the type-group and is always optional, if missing it means all are operated on
+* A is the source set
+* B is a second source set
+* D is the destination set

+        combine/add: A source, B source,  T pattern, D destination
+        remove: A source, T pattern,, D destination / removes tokens from a set puts it in another set create set: => new empty set
+        delete set: removes a set, fails if any token here is not already in another set edit_attribute => attribute name, attribute value , A source, T pattern change_owner => new owner id, A source, T pattern

 ## Permissions for a token to be added to a set